Exercises related to Robust Design Patterns - Part 1

 Please check the library documentation before using the recommended

 replacements.
-Many of these functions allocate buffers using malloc
+Many of these functions allocate buffers using malloc which

-your code must deallocate explicitly using free
+your code must deallocate explicitly using free.

 Exercice 2